productinfo/play-line-chart/README.md

 Cloning or downloading the project
 ------------------
-This project uses git submodules to include some code common to various ShinobiPlay projects.
+This project uses git submodules to include some code common to various **shinobiplay** projects.

 If you clone this project using GitHub Desktop, the submodules should be checked out automatically for you.
 Otherwise you can fetch the submodules on the command line using: